NHSDigital/integration-adaptor-lab-results/README.md

 Two error scenarios are possible at this stage:
 - Message has been downloaded but the adaptor was unable to put it on the `Inbound MESH Queue`

     Message has not been put on the queue, nor MESH has been instructed to delete it.
 Apart from error log entry, there is no side effect.
-Operation is retried on next MESH scan cycle.
+The operation is retried on the next MESH scan cycle.
 - Message has been downloaded and placed on `Inbound MESH Queue` but an error occurred while notifying MESH that the message can be deleted

     Message has been put on the queue, but MESH has not been instructed to delete it.
-    Apart from error log entry, since the message has not been deleted from MESH, it will be fetched again on next MESH scan cycle.
-Since the message has been already put on `Inbound MESH Queue`, it will be processed again causing duplicates to appear on the `Outbound GP Queue`.
+    There are no side effects apart from error log entry.
+The message has not been deleted from MESH, so it will be fetched again on the next MESH scan cycle.
+Since the message has already been put on `Inbound MESH Queue`, it will be processed again causing duplicates to appear on the `Outbound GP Queue`.
 Handling duplicates is described in the  [duplicates](#duplicates) section.

-Once the message is on the `Inbound MESH Queue` the Message Translator component picks each one up and performs following steps:
+Once the message is on the `Inbound MESH Queue` the Message Translator component picks each one up and performs the following steps:

 1) Initial verification